 There's no guarantee you'll get a lower rate, but there's nothing to lose and a lot of savings to gain.
-With improved health, life insurance can be easier on your wallet.
+With improved health comes an improved rate on your life insurance.
 Follow these tips for a chance to save money for years to come.

 Any life insurance company frowns on nicotine.
 If you don't smoke, it makes a big difference in your premiums.
 One study showed that after quitting for two years, smokers' insurance rates dropped dramatically.

-On a 20-year, $500,000 term life insurance policy.
-After two years of not smoking, rates dropped to $670 and $543.
-It can take up to five years of no smoking to have the same qualities as nonsmokers.
+It can take up to five years of no smoking for someone to have the same qualities as nonsmokers.

 Be honest about bad habits like smoking, as insurers can detect tobacco in urine or blood samples or by delving into your medical history.

 Being overweight can increase your risk of heart disease and diabetes.
 Being obese can lead to the same conditions and put you in a higher-risk category for cancer, osteoarthritis, and kidney disease.
 That's why life insurance companies will quote you a higher rate if you're carrying some extra pounds when you apply.

 What is the threshold for a healthy weight vs. the overweight and obese categories?
 That's usually measured by the body mass index (BMI), which is simply the ratio of your height to your weight.
 For adults;

 A BMI between 18.5 and 24.9 is considered normal